Stokes to decide on IPL '23 participation based on English calender, suggests 40-over ODI-format | Sports-Games

 However, there was a point in his life, when he felt low and understood he needed to focus on his mental health rather than living out of suitcases which was exhausting him.

-So, was it hard making a documentary on himself where he had to speak on deeply personal things? ''When people say how hard it was?
+So, was it hard making a documentary on himself where he had to speak on things which are deeply personal? ''When people say how hard it was?
 No, it was not because when I decided, that is something I want to do, in terms of making a documentary.
 I specifically said that I don't want this documentary to be all about making myself look good. ''It is an opportunity for me to just show the people who I am.
-I think very rarely, sportsmen can do that,'' Stokes said.
+I think very rarely, sportsmen are able to do that,'' Stokes said.

-At times sportspersons are those alpha males, who seem infallible and Stokes wouldn't mind his viewers getting a more up close and personal look in this docu-series.
+At times sportspersons are those alpha-males, who seem infallible and Stokes wouldn't mind his viewers to get more up close and personal look in this docu-series.

-''Sportsmen have painted a picture of what people see of them on the TV, whether they are playing or in media.
-You rarely get to see them in their own space, where they are comfortable in the environment.''
+''Sportsmen are painted a picture of what people see of them on the TV, whether they are playing or in media.
+It's very rare that you get to see them in their own space, where they are comfortable in the environment.''
 Stokes was clear with the makers that he wanted all aspects of his life covered.

 ''I have had so many things happening to me in my career, not just cricket, but personal life as well.